-Can homeschoolers study courses like law, medicine, and architecture without formal homeschooling qualifications?
+Can homeschoolers study law, medicine, and architecture courses without formal homeschooling qualifications?
 I can say yes because I’m one of those people!

 Again, one of my brothers didn’t finish high school.
 Instead, he went straight into doing a bridging course to study law.
 This meant he got to cut out one year of high school!

 You can read more about these different homeschooling pathways to university here.